RickStrahl/BlogPosts/New-Posts/Comparing-Raw-ASP-NET-Request-Throughput-across-Versions-8-0-to-9-0-Edition/ComparingRawAspNetRequestThroughputAcrossVersions80To90Edition.md

 ### 9.0 UI vs 8.0 UI
 For kicks I also re-ran these tests with the last version of WebSurge that runs on .NET 8.0.
 Performance of the .NET 9.0 client improved by about 7% on repeated runs.

-This seems to suggest that there's more improvement that occured for client side applications, and that matches up with my experience.
+This seems to suggest that there's more improvement that occurred for client side applications, and that matches up with my experience.

 For my desktop applications I've noticed: